-Integrating volume of learning in a course
+Integrating volume of learning in an accredited course

 The volume of learning identifies the notional duration of all activities required to achieve the learning outcomes of the course including all teaching, learning and assessment activities.
 Put simply, the volume of learning defines the complexity of a proposed course.

 It is important to ensure your proposed course meets the Australian Qualification Framework (AQF) volume of learning requirements.

 The volume of learning is calculated using the following equation:

 nominal (supervised) hours + unsupervised hours = volume of learning